Adrenal Gland Tumor Prevention and Screening

-Not everyone with these syndromes develops adrenal disease.
+Not everyone with these syndromes develops an adrenal tumor.
 However, if you or anyone in your family has one of these syndromes, your doctor may recommend genetic screening.

-There are no known lifestyle changes to lower the risk of developing adrenal disease.
+There are no known lifestyle changes to lower the risk of developing adrenal gland tumors.

 Why Choose MD Anderson?

-- High level of experience with complex adrenal diseases
+- High level of experience with complex adrenal gland tumors

 - Team approach includes highly trained, specialized endocrinologists, surgeons and experts

-- Leading-edge adrenal disease treatments include laparoscopic surgery, targeted therapies, nuclear medicine agents
+- Leading-edge adrenal gland tumor treatments include laparoscopic surgery, targeted therapies, nuclear medicine agents

 - Clinical trials of new treatments for some adrenal diseases